cakephp/docs/en/orm/database-basics.rst

     underlying PDO instance.
 See the PDO documentation for the flags supported by the driver you are using. cacheMetadata
-    Either boolean true, or a string containing the cache configuration to store meta data in.
+    Either boolean ``true``, or a string containing the cache configuration to store meta data in.
 Having metadata caching disable is not advised and can result in very poor performance.
 See the :ref:`database-metadata-cache` section for more information.